joseph0926/shadcn-mini-figma/README.md

 # shadcn-mini-figma

-A web-based visual editor for building UI prototypes by dragging and arranging shadcn/ui components.
+A web-based visual editor for building UI prototypes using shadcn/ui components.
 Designed for non-developers who need to communicate ideas quickly without writing code.

 ## Features

 - Drag components from a palette onto a canvas
-- Select and move components freely
+- Select, move, and resize components
-- 3-panel layout: Palette, Canvas, Properties
+- Edit properties via the Properties Panel
+- Undo/Redo support
+- Delete and duplicate nodes
 - Smooth animations powered by Motion
 - Real-time drag preview